 Once the water is flowing through your pipes and holding tanks, you still have to worry about freezing, unfortunately.
 To keep your pipes on the warmer side, try opening interior cabinet doors so your heating system is able to keep your internal plumbing warm.

 While some RVs come with heaters for holding tanks, many do not.
-You are able to add electric heaters to the tanks.
-They are available in both 12V DC and 120V AC models.
-Or, a small amount of antifreeze can be used in holding tanks to help keep that liquid from freezing.
+Electric heaters are an option that you can successfully add to the tanks yourself or, if you prefer, you can consult with your local Camping World specialist for assistance.
+Electric heaters are typically available in both 12V DC and 120V AC models.
+Or another option to explore is to use a small amount of antifreeze in the holding tank to help keep the liquid from freezing.

-There are some important steps that need to be taken to ensure everything outside your RV is ready for winter.
+There are some important steps that need to be taken to ensure everything on the outside of your RV is ready for those winter wonderland adventures.
 For instance, your stabilizer jacks.
-To keep them from freezing to the ground below, make sure to use wood blocks beneath them.
+To keep them from freezing directly to the ground underneath, make sure to use wood blocks beneath them.
 If you have slides, you will want to take care of them as well to avoid the potential of freezing.

 Camping in the winter can be an exciting adventure and allow you the chance to enjoy all the fun that snowy destinations have to offer.
 If you take the time to prepare as you should, you and your rig should have no trouble weathering those frosty winter storms.

 Do you have experience camping in the winter?
 Share your advice with fellow RVers in the comments below!